vufind-org/learning-vufind-book/source/adminvufind.rst

 Looking through this for additional “expire” actions should reveal whether anything new has been added since this book was written.

+6.6 Managing Code and Configuration
+___________________________________

+As you customize and configure VuFind, you will find yourself making changes to dozens of files in multiple directories – configuration files, theme templates, custom code, automation scripts, etc. It is strongly recommended that you consider using a version control system like Git to track all of these things.
+Git was introduced in section 2.3.1, and if you skipped that section earlier, it may be worth revisiting it now.
+Even a basic understanding of Git will empower you in several important ways, as detailed in section 2.3.1.3.
+The value of version control cannot be underestimated; taking the time to learn about it now can save you from much costlier problems down the road.

 Additional Resources
 --------------------

 As noted above, you can find more information about starting Solr automatically on the Starting and Stopping Solr page in the VuFind wiki (https://vufind.org/wiki/administration:starting_and_stopping_solr).
-You can learn more about automatic index updates on the Automation page of the VuFind wiki: https://vufind.org/wiki/administration:automation.
+You can learn more about automatic index updates on the Automation page of the VuFind wiki (https://vufind.org/wiki/administration:automation).
 Some of the topics from this chapter are demonstrated in the video available here: https://vufind.org/wiki/videos:administering_a_vufind_server.

 Summary
 -------